covalentlybound/AHEaD-2021/Google-Cloud/README.md

 0. Import the library
 0. Declare Google Cloud Project ID and authentication key
 0. Declare your SQL query as a string in R
-0. Call `query_exec` to execute your query and store it as a data frame
+0. Call execute your query and store it as a table

 ```r
 ## Step 0